parinzee/Grade-Calculation-Python-Script/README.md

 ### Features

--Accurate Grade Calculations
+- Accurate Grade Calculations

--You just have to put in the percetage everything else is handled for you
+- You just have to put in the percetage everything else is handled for you

 - Free!